SpicepodSet

 ## Crashloop Protection

 The operator monitors pods for repeated failures.
-When a `SpicepodSet` accumulates more dead pod observations than the configured threshold (default: 10), the operator automatically pauses the workload by setting replicas to 0.
+When a `SpicepodSet` accumulates more dead pod observations than the threshold (default: `10`), the operator pauses the workload (`replicas → 0`) and records a `pauseReason` of `CrashLooping` in status.
+Configure via the operator CLI flag `--pause-crashlooping-pods-threshold` (`0` disables).

 ## Monitoring